jodelajo/jodelajo/README.md

 ### Hi there 👋
 Nice to meet you!

 My name is Joanneke and I'm a junior Frontend Developer.
-I've just completed my frontend development training from Hogeschool Novi in Utrecht.
-I love to code and the challenge to solve issues.
+I'm a frontend developer, employeed by Opencii.
+Focussed on mastering backend skills.

 **Languages and Tools:**